Honey Bee Removal

 9) Can the shrub or limb be cut (which is usually necessary to remove any pheromones left by the queen)?
 How large is the limb?

 10) Have the bees been disturbed (sprayed or otherwise harassed) by anyone?

 Contact one the following UCNCBA members to relocate the bees, please refer to map above to find the primary zone of the beekeeper and call them first:

 Once the above questions are answered and the pictures have been received, the beekeeper will arrive at your house with a hive/box.
 The beekeeper will first look for the queen and if the queen is easy to find, the beekeeper will "cage" her to help prevent the swarm from leaving.
-He will place the queen and the cage inside the box and will then shake the bees into the box.
+The beekeeper will place the queen and the cage inside the box and will then shake the bees into the box.
 The bees will be left in the closed box/hive until dark or until the next morning.
 The beekeeper should cut the branch on which the bees were on and place inside the hive or remove from property.
 The beekeeper will make another trip to the property either that evening or another time when it is dark outside to gather the bees.
 This process helps ensure a greater quality of bees are captured and taken away.
-The Bees are then relocated to the Beekeepers apiary and are closely monitored the following weeks to ensure a smooth transition into their new home.
+The bees are then relocated to the beekeepers apiary and are closely monitored the following weeks to ensure a smooth transition into their new home.